massdriver-cloud/opentofu-foundations/week-8/README.md

 > [!NOTE]
 > OpenTofu supports encrypting both state and plan files at rest, for both local storage and when using a remote state backend.
 Since we've already configured a remote state backend using AWS S3, I'll list out those steps below.
 For a full guide on encrypting state and plan files wherever they are stored, click [here](https://opentofu.org/docs/language/state/encryption/)

-1. Enable bucket versioning by updating your module, then run `tofu apply`:
+1. Enable bucket versioning by updating your module, then run `tofu apply` (Might need to run `tofu init --upgrade` if you already have the `state` module installed):

 ```terraform
 module "state" {